 Citrus trees often have lots of different insects and pests.
 Scale, Mealybugs, Aphids, Leaf Miners, Thrips you name it and your citrus probably has it.

 Black sooty mold.
 Ugly black sooty mold covers the leaves.
 That is a sign that your plant has one or more of the pests listed above.
+It is important that you try and get rid of any pests that you find as soon as possible so that they don’t harm you or your plants.
+If you have a similar sort of tree in your garden and you have started seeing an increased amount of pests in your garden or home, then it is in your best interest to get in touch with pest control experts in your area, who are similar to this MS Terminix company as soon as possible.
+Getting rid of these creatures will do wonders for the growth of your trees and flowers, so be aware of this type of mold.
 The mold grows on the sweet honeydew that these insects secrete.
 It is unsightly but unless you have a huge amount not too damaging.
 Scales are really common on Citrus.
 There are two main kinds of scale.
 One looks like little brown shells and the other is really flat.
 Google in types of Scales to see some images and help you learn.

 Scale is a sucking insect that usually clusters along fruit stems, new growth and the undersides of leaves.
 If scale is found, UC recommends that you spray three times at two week intervals with a mixture of Malathion and Horticultural Oil.
 Don’t use horticultural oil more than 4 times during the growing season.
 Don’t spray with Horticultural oil if your citrus is blooming.
 Wait at least 2 weeks between applications and don’t spray if temperatures will exceed 85 degrees (F).
 Citrus leaf miner usually attacks young citrus trees.
 As they get old the leaves are too tough.
 You can see the little wavy pathway inside the leaf.
 Any of the Spinosad sprays will work but you only want to spray when you see active mines.